githubtraining/training-manual/book/08a_edit_file_github.md

 To edit a pull request file, you will need to access the *Files Changed* view.

-.Activity Instructions
-.
-Click the *pencil icon* in the top right corner of the diff to edit the file using the GitHub file editor.
+1. Click the *pencil icon* in the top right corner of the diff to edit the file using the GitHub file editor.
-.
-Add recommendations to the file based on the comments from your reviewer or your personal experience.
+- Add recommendations to the file based on the comments from your reviewer or your personal experience.